 SMEs may be reluctant to export, given the investment required to set it up.
 Exporting requires knowing the host country, finding the right partnerships and distribution networks.

 Is exporting a solution to the crisis?
 Are innovation and export closely linked?
 Public aid represents more than half of the external resources of companies.
 Some export subsidies provide insurance against the failure of the business development, or facing the risks associated with exporting.

 Although innovation and export are strongly linked, only 11% of support to SMEs would tackle innovation and export together (according to an ERPI study).

 Export and innovate to generate growth?

-" Exporting implies adaptation to an often demanding competitive external market.
-It is more difficult to establish itself on the international market with already existing products, in particular because of the costs generated by international trade (transport, adaptation to the standards in force in the various countries, etc.) ".
+" Exporting implies adapting to an often demanding and competitive foreign market.
+It is more difficult to impose oneself on the international market with already existing products, notably because of the costs generated by international trade (transport, adaptation to the standards in force in the various countries...) ".